 Sustainable Agriculture Research and Education Program.
 We urge you to fund this innovative competitive grants program at \$30 million.
-The FY 15 Budget Request once again proposes to combine research, education, extension, and matching grants into a single line item.
-We do not oppose consolidation, so long as funding is increased to cover all functions.
+The FY 15 Budget Request once again proposes to combine research, education, and extension into a single line item.
+We do not oppose consolidation, so long as funding is increased to cover all functions outlined in statute, including federal-state matching grants (7 U.S.C.
+5813).
 To that effect, we urge the reiteration of the FY 14 Senate report language (113-46) clarifying that "all three activities authorized in Subtitle B of the Food, Agriculture, Conservation and Trade Act of 1990 are vital to the success of the SARE program, and the Committee directs the Department to ensure that each activity remain intact in the future."
 SARE has helped turn farmer-driven research, education, and extension into profitable and environmentally sound practices for over 25 years.
 At \$30 million, SARE would be at just half its authorized level, half the level recommended by the National Academy of Sciences, and nearly a quarter of the authorized level if that level were updated to 2014 dollars.
 There is no other REE competitive grant program that has a bigger bang for the buck.